pachyderm/docs/content/latest/deploy-manage/deploy/google-cloud-platform.md

 ### Create an GCS object store bucket for your data

-Pachyderm needs a [GCS bucket](https://cloud.google.com/storage/docs/) (Object store) to store your data.
+MLDM needs a [GCS bucket](https://cloud.google.com/storage/docs/) (Object store) to store your data.
 You can create the bucket by running the following commands:

 1. Set up the following system variables:
    * `BUCKET_NAME` — A globally unique GCP bucket name where your data will be stored.